yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 # Local Cache / Local View

 [Local View] and [Local Cache] are supported for Documents.
-By default, the {{SpaceDocument}} instance is stored in the cache which speeds up query performance since the data does not need to be transformed from internal structure to {{SpaceDocument}}.
+By default, the `SpaceDocument` instance is stored in the cache which speeds up query performance since the data does not need to be transformed from internal structure to `SpaceDocument`.

 If you intend to use local cache or local view in a mixed POJO-Document environment, please refer to [Document-POJO Interoperability|Document-POJO Interoperability].